This Site Philosophy Shop

 A female, therefore, should learn the Kama Shastra, or at least a part of it, by studying its practice from some confidential friend.
 She should study alone in private the sixty-four practices that form a part of the Kama Shastra.
 Her teacher should be one of the following persons: the daughter of a nurse brought up with her and already married, 2 or a female friend who can be trusted in everything, or the sister of her mother (i.e. her aunt), or an old female servant, or a female beggar who may have formerly lived in the family, or her own sister who can always be trusted.

-The following are the arts to be studied, together with the Kama Sutra:
+The following 64 arts are to be studied with the Kama Sutra:

 Singing